Guinness96/drone_sim/README.md

 This project implements:
 - A Python-based drone simulator that generates environmental sensor data along a predefined flight path
+- A realistic physics engine simulating drone movement with inertia, acceleration, and turning dynamics
 - A Flask backend API for storing and retrieving drone flight and sensor data
 - A PostgreSQL database for persistent storage of flight and sensor data
-- A React frontend for visualizing the collected data
+- A React frontend for visualizing the collected data and controlling simulation parameters

 ## Tech Stack